 Why Create Pure Habitat?

-Some wildlife are sensitive to the presence of people.
+Some wildlife is sensitive to the presence of people.
 In order to preserve them, we need to create areas off-limits to humans.

 It’s educational.
 Publicity about areas where people aren’t allowed teaches people about what wildlife need, and how to preserve them.